vasanthk/functional-js/README.md

 One of the key reasons for using higher-order functions is that they allow us to define computations by defining what we want instead of how to get it explicitly.
 This makes it much easier to understand the program as a whole, because we don't have to look at the for-loop and figure out what's going on.
 A great use case for higher-order functions is to replace loops with collection-iteration functions, such as reduce, map, and filter.

+### Composition

+Once you get used to passing functions around like data, you’ll quickly start to discover ways to combine two or more functions together.
+This is known as function composition.
+To perform function composition, you simply have the result of each function be passed as the argument to the next, and treat the result of the last function in the sequence as the result of the whole.

 ## Reference

 [What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0#.ip0v7pbkq)